 There are a wide array of local restaurants with exceptional food, including The Frogtowne Bar & Grille (located just 1 mile away), Sally's Country Inn, The Meating House, Brass Buckle, etc.

-Local attractions include ((website hidden) search for their websites):
+Local attractions include (Google search for their websites):

 Black Diamond Antique Mall, Frackville, PA